solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

   Accounts (ATAs).
 To avoid these issues, we can use this extension which makes it impossible to reassign account ownership.

-<Callout type="note">All Token Extension Program ATAs have the immutable
-ownership extension baked in. </Callout>
+  Note: All Token Extension Program ATAs have the immutable ownership extension baked in.

 - **Default account state** Mint creators can use this extension which forces all new token accounts to be frozen.
 This way, users must eventually interact with some type of service to unfreeze their accounts and use the tokens.

-- **CPI guard** This extension safeguards users against authorizing actions that are not visible to them, specifically targeting concealed programs that are neither the System nor Token programs.
+- **CPI Guard** This extension safeguards users against authorizing actions that are not visible to them, specifically targeting concealed programs that are neither the System nor Token programs.
 It does this by restricting certain activities within cross-program invocations.